Explore Renatakiri and Mondulkiri with Private Guide

 The Great Eastern Circle is a private independent tour that takes you to a vast part of Cambodia that few tourists ever see.
 (If you go there you will become an adventurer, not a mere tourist.)

 There is much much more to Cambodia than Angkor Wat, Phnom Penh and a couple of beach resorts.
 The northeastern part of the country is barely developed for tourism.
 You will probably not see tour buses there, or even many visitors.
 What you will see is the breathtaking beauty of unspoiled landscapes, waterfalls, elephants, villages, and indigenous people who have mostly been left behind by time.
 You can enjoy this itinerary clockwise or anti-clockwise and connect seamlessly with other tours we offer to make a longer and more extensive adventure of a lifetime.
-While Purple Dragon pioneered LGBTQ tours in Cambodia, we welcome everyone to become an adventurer with us.

 You can easily connect to our Road Less Traveled overland route to Siem Reap by doing this itinerary in reverse and continuing to Kompong Tom from Kompong Cham at the end.
 Add our Kep & Bokor National Park program at the very beginning and you end up with an incomparable Cambodia Grand Tour.

 Day One: Kompong Cham and a Temple Within a Temple